-I am a person that can very easily see connections between subjects.
-So i will show you some obvious similarities between panic attacks and Parkinson’s tremor.
+I am a person that can very quickly see connections between subjects.
+So I will show you some obvious similarities between panic attacks and Parkinson’s tremors.

-You will of course say that it is not the same and that you have never had a panic attack.
+You will, of cause say that it is not the same and that you have never had a panic attack.
 No, but you are older now.
 You cannot run as fast as when you were 18.
-Your reflexes are slower, wear glasses, have wrinkles, and show a lot of big and small signs that you are not young any more.
+Your reflexes are slower, wear glasses, have wrinkles, and show a lot of big and small signs that you are not young anymore.

-A lot of Parkinson’s posts are about how to deal with the anxiety.
-So instead of thinking that Parkinson’s give you anxiety, think instead that anxiety gave you the Parkinson’s tremor.
+A lot of Parkinson’s posts are about how to deal with anxiety.
+So instead of thinking that Parkinson’s give you anxiety, instead believe that anxiety gave you the Parkinson’s tremor.

-But have a look on my arguments and find your own opinion.
-I hope that you agree as everyone know that anxiety can be healed.
+But have a look at my arguments and find your own opinion.
+I hope that you agree as everyone knows that anxiety can be healed.

 Below is a video with a man with a panic attack.

-Below a guy telling (no video) about The Fight, Flight or Freeze Response.
+Below you see a guy telling (no video) about The Fight, Flight, and Freeze Response.

-Especially listen to what he is telling about freeze.
-To me it sounds exactly as he is talking about the Parkinson’s freeze.
+Especially listen to what he is telling about freeze stress response.
+To me, it sounds like he is talking about the Parkinson’s freeze.

 He has the advice to reduce speed in everything you do.
-Slowness is the speed of “safe situations”, speed is for getting away from dangerous situations.
+Slowness is the speed of “safe situations.”
+The fast movement you should only use getting away from dangerous situations and exercises.

-My way is to treat the root causes to the anxiety.
-Most often it will be removing old traumas.
-It can take a few sessions or a lot depending on your problems.
-I have helped one Parkinson person reducing his stress and he had only a few traumas and has reduced medicine with 1/3.
-And I am in the middle of helping one where it takes longer time, but symptoms are reducing as the stress get smaller.
+My way is to treat the root causes of anxiety.
+Most often, it will be removing old traumas.
+It can take a few sessions or a lot, depending on your problems.
+I have helped one Parkinson person reducing his stress, and he had only a few traumas and has reduced medicine with 1/3.
+And I am in the middle of helping one where it takes a longer time, but symptoms are decreasing as the stress gets smaller.

-Below is a man telling about with his tips on how to avoid panic attacks.
-Find 3 situations in your daily day and try out a couple of them.
+Below is a man telling his tips on how to avoid panic attacks.
+Find three situations in your daily day and try out a couple of them.
 Please tell me the success stories so I can spread the word.

 We have a story to tell all other Parkinson’s warriors.

-After 1. world war a lot of soldiers had tremors and were in terrible conditions.
-Shaking and Freezing.
-It is so terrible to see that I will not link to them.
-But to me it is Parkinson’s symptoms that equals fight, fligth and freeze instinct behavior that match anxiety and adrenaline tensions
+After the 1. world war, a lot of soldiers had tremors and were in terrible conditions shaking and Freezing.
+To me, it is Parkinson’s symptoms that equal fight, flight and freeze instinct behavior that matches anxiety and adrenalin tensions